-Whilst we sit on the sofa with a big bag of Revels, watching the Islanders work out and strut around in their tiny bikinis, we can't help but imagine the green juices and endless salads that the contestants must eat to keep in such good shape.
-But Dani guarantees that the contestants are far from healthy with their meal choices, stating "there are salads, meat and fish, but you would end up eating their chips because the chips were so nice.
-You would go that day, and honestly, I used to say to Samira ' please don't let me eat the chips today'.
-I mean honestly, I was eating chips every day, I realised I shouldn't be doing that."
-The eldest daughter of Danny Dyer added, "the boys were going 'oh we have lost so much weight in here' and we were saying 'lost weight!
-We've been eating all the chips!"
+Whilst we sit on the sofa with a big bag of Revels watching the Islanders work out and strut around in their tiny bikinis, we can't help but imagine the green juices and endless salads that the contestants must eat to keep in such good shape.
+But Dani guarantees that the contestants are far from healthy with their meal choices.

-Surf ambassador, Dani Dyer was speaking to HELLO! at Hackney Foodbank, part of the Trussell Trust’s network.
+Surf ambassador, Dani Dyer spoke to HELLO! at Hackney Foodbank in 2018, part of the Trussell Trust’s network.
 Find out more at www.trusselltrust.org